Flemish Movement: World War II

-Post War
+Post World War II

 While the Vermeylenfonds had been founded in 1945, the Flemish Movement lay dormant for nearly 20 years following the Second World War.
 In the 1960s the Flemish movement once more gathered momentum and, in 1962, the linguistic borders within Belgium were finally drawn up with Brussels being designated as a bilingual city.
 Also, in 1967 an official Dutch version of the Belgian Constitution was adopted.
 For more than 130 years, the Dutch version of the Belgian constitution had been only a translation without legal value.

 The late 1960s saw all major Belgian political parties splitting up into either Flemish or Francophone wings.
 It also saw the emergence of the first major nationalist Flemish party, the Volksunie (Popular Union).
 In 1977 more radical far right-wing factions of the Volksunie became united and, together with earlier far right nationalist groups, formed Vlaams Blok.
 This party eventually overtook the Volksunie, only to be forced later, on the grounds of a discrimination conviction, to change its name to Vlaams Belang.
 It has become an important right-wing party of the Flemish Movement.